 Know what you want and what you need

 Once you know how much money you have to spare for this project, you can begin thinking about what you want your kitchen to look like and how you want to use it.
 Do you need more storage than you currently have?
 Is the layout fine as it is, or could you move things around to improve the flow?
-Though practicality is important, the biggest question is always: which aesthetic do you prefer?
+Though practicality is important, the biggest question is: which aesthetic do you prefer?

 It’s easy to be seduced by appearances when kitchen shopping, but you should always think about whether something you want is actually what you need.
-For example, top-of-the-range appliances aren’t necessary if you won’t use them that often, and you might not need new units if they’re structurally sound enough to simply replace the doors.
+For example, top-of-the-range appliances aren’t necessary if you won’t use them that often, and you might not need new units if they’re still structurally sound enough to simply replace the doors.

 Bear in mind that even if you long for luxury materials, you could still achieve a similar aesthetic using cheaper alternatives.
 Vinyl and laminate are cost-effective substitutes to make floors, walls, or work surfaces look like wood or tile.
 Stay somewhat flexible with your choices and you’re sure to find what you need in a style that suits your tastes.